Chris5332/Tehnologii-Web/README.md

 The following style guidelines are used consistently throughout:

 - **Bold** is used to highlight important terms and system components (e.g., **PoW – Pet Adoption on Web**).
-- *Italic* is used for emphasis or to clarify meaning.
+- *Italic* is used to clarify meanings.
 - Monospace `code` is used for technical terms, file names, etc.

 ### 1.3 Intended Audience and Reading Suggestions